-6.3 Commercial lending credit risk
+6.3 Commercial lending credit risk (secured on real estate property)

 The nature of the Bank's commercial lending business is that, in some cases, a defined repayment plan is not in place.
 This is because, for loans made for the purposes of the construction or refurbishment of a property, the repayment of the loan is made from the sale proceeds of that asset, and the timing of these sales cannot be forecast exactly.